-- Shirts must display the official STREAM logo on the left chest or across the chest and be clean and free of tears/holes. - Families may have the STREAM logo emblazoned on a shirt that is free of words or graphics or other logos at Inside-Out Graphics, B-True Designs, or Millers Graffix. - Tank-tops must not have large arm holes and straps must be at least 1" in width. - Undershirts may be worn under the logo shirt. - Shirts should not display any undergarments (bra straps) or bare midriffs in keeping with modesty.
+- Shirts must display the official STREAM logo on the left chest or across the chest and be clean and free of tears/holes.
+Shirts may have various patterns such as stripes, checkers etc..
+STREAM logos may not infringe upon other company logos such a Nike, SF Giants etc. - Families may have the STREAM logo emblazoned on a shirt that is free of words or graphics or other logos at Inside-Out Graphics, B-True Designs, or Millers Graffix. - Tank-tops must not have large arm holes and straps must be at least 1" in width. - Undershirts may be worn under the logo shirt. - Shirts should not display any undergarments (bra straps) or bare midriffs in keeping with modesty.